Mon. 2nd--Just a guy and his Pom. We love Rolo so much. He's such a great dog for our family.

 Because Jared wasn't feeling well. at.all.
 It fell to me to drive the boys to bowling leagues in Lubbock (a six hour commitment with 3 hours of driving) instead of staying home to do laundry, go to the store, pay bills, recover from jet lag, and catch up on everything like we had originally planned.
 Unfortunately, that also meant I wasn't going to have time to make the requested homemade bread for part of Cooper's birthday dinner.
 Sweet Jared, wanting to make sure we did everything we could to make Cooper's birthday as special as possible, offered to get the bread started.
 It was his first time ever to make bread from scratch, so I didn't hold out much hope on the end result.

-We were mocking Jared a bit--commentating his every move while he kneaded the dough.
+We were mocking Jared a bit--commentating his every move while he kneaded the dough."Just you wait."
+And he was right!
+The bread was perfectly delicious!

 It was Cooper's GOLDEN birthday--21 on the 21st!
 What a treat to have him close by so we could celebrate him in person and not across the miles.
 It won't always be that way, so we are enjoying it!